The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 From the individual perspective, we construct a co-location network in which nodes represent individuals and edges indicate co-presence at the same venue within a specified time window.
 Intuitively, this network captures how individuals encounter one another through shared spatial activity in the city.

 Formally, let $D = {(u_i, v_j, t_k)}$ be the dataset of individual–venue visits.
-Given a time window $[t_1, t_2]$, the co-location network is defined as an undirected graph $G = (U', E)$, where $U' \subseteq U$ is the set of individuals active in that time window (i.e., who move at least once), and $(u_m, u_n) \in E$ if and only if individuals $u_m$ and $u_n$ visited the same venue $v_j$ within the time window.
+Given a time window $[t_1, t_2]$, the co-location network is defined as an undirected graph $\mathcal{G} = (U', E)$, where $U' \subseteq U$ is the set of individuals active in that time window (i.e., who move at least once), and $(u_m, u_n) \in E$ if and only if individuals $u_m$ and $u_n$ visited the same venue $v_j$ within the time window.
 That is $ \exists\, (u_m, v_j, t_k),\ (u_n, v_j, t_l) \in D$ such that $t_k, t_l \in [t_1, t_2]$.

-To investigate the presence of hierarchical structure in the social interactions encoded by the co-location network, we analyze the tendency of high-degree nodes to form a densely interconnected core (rich club).
-There is substantial evidence showing that rich-club structures can influence the dynamics of complex systems \citep{pedreschi2022temporal, bertagnolli2022functional, berahmand2018effect, colizza2006detecting}, such as fostering socio-economic development \citep{kang2022measuring} and shaping the spatial organization of cities \citep{jia2022dynamical}.
+To investigate the presence of hierarchical structure in the social interactions encoded by the co-location network, we analyse the tendency of high-degree nodes to form a densely interconnected core (rich club).
+There is substantial evidence showing that rich-club structures can influence the dynamics of complex systems \citep{pedreschi2022temporal, bertagnolli2022functional, berahmand2018effect, colizza2006detecting}, such as fostering socio-economic development \citep{kang2022measuring} and shaping the spatial organisation of cities \citep{jia2022dynamical}.

-Following the method proposed by \citet{zhou2004rich}, we identify the set \( U_{\text{rich}} \) as the \( h \) nodes with the highest degree in \( G \), and compute the rich-club density as the ratio of the number of actual links among \( U_{\text{rich}} \) to the maximum possible number of links in a complete subgraph of \( h \) nodes, i.e., \( \frac{h(h-1)}{2} \).
+Following the method proposed by \citet{zhou2004rich}, we identify the set \( U_{\text{rich}} \) as the \( h \) nodes with the highest degree in \( G \), and compute the rich-club density as the ratio of the number of actual links among \( U_{\text{rich}} \) to the maximum possible number of links in a complete subgraph of \( h \) nodes, i.e. \( \frac{h(h-1)}{2} \).

 We also examine how the degree distribution of social interactions may be affected by the influence of the recommender system.
-Given that the degree distribution $P(k)$ in real-world networks often exhibits heavy-tailed behavior, we fit a linear regression to the log-log plot of $P(k)$ derived from the co-location network G, and report the absolute value of the slope of the fitted line, denoted by $\alpha$.
+Given that the degree distribution $P(k)$ in real-world networks often exhibits heavy-tailed behaviour, we fit a linear regression to the log-log plot of $P(k)$ derived from the co-location network $\mathcal{G}$, and report the absolute value of the slope of the fitted line, denoted by $\alpha$.
 Larger values of $\alpha$ correspond to a steeper decline, reflecting a distribution closer to exponential decay, whereas smaller values reflect a more uniform structure.
-We estimate $P(k)$ using the empirical degree distribution, defined as $P(k) = \frac{\lvert \{ u \in U^{\prime} : \deg(u) = k \} \rvert}{\lvert U^{\prime} \rvert}$, where $\deg(\cdot)$ denotes the degree of a node in G.
+We estimate $P(k)$ using the empirical degree distribution, defined as $P(k) = \frac{\lvert \{ u \in U^{\prime} : \deg(u) = k \} \rvert}{\lvert U^{\prime} \rvert}$, where $\deg(\cdot)$ denotes the degree of a node in $\mathcal{G}$.